Coton De Tulear

 Interesting facts about the Coton De Tulear

-The Coton de Tulear is officially known as the "Royal Dog of Madagascar" and has appeared on Madagascan postage stamps
+The Coton de Tulear is officially recognised as the "Royal Dog of Madagascar" and has been featured on the country's postage stamps.

 FAQ

-While no dog is truly 100% hypoallergenic, Cotons have low-shedding coats that can work well for some people with allergies.
-Spend time with the breed before committing to see how your allergies react, as individual responses vary greatly.
+While no dog is truly 100% hypoallergenic, Cotons have low-shedding coats that can be suitable for some people with allergies.
+Their cotton-like coat traps dander rather than releasing it into the air.
+However, spend time with the breed before committing to see how your allergies react.

-Yes, Cotons are excellent apartment dogs and very popular in Sydney and Melbourne's inner suburbs.
-Their small size and moderate exercise needs make them perfect for unit living, though they do need daily walks and mental stimulation to stay happy.
+Yes, Cotons adapt well to apartment living in cities like Sydney and Melbourne.
+Their small size and moderate exercise needs make them excellent urban companions, though they do need daily walks and shouldn't be left alone for extended periods.